circleci/circleci-docs/jekyll/_cci2/vm-service-custom-images.md

 title: "Building your own VM-Service images"
 category: [administration]
 order: 12
-description: "Buildering your own VM-Service images with your depencies already installed
+description: "Buildering your own VM-Service images with your depencies already installed"
 ---

 This document outlines how to run and use your own VM-Service images so that you can save time rather than download the same dependencies over and over again.